swiftlang/swift-experimental-string-processing/Documentation/Evolution/MatchingSemantics.md

 ```

 Our opinion is that it is preferable to have metacharacter matching follow the current semantic level within the regular expression.
 Users that need to match only ASCII characters can opt into that mode explicitly using the `a` flag, or can use custom character classes such as `[0-9]` instead.

+### Semantic mode pushing / popping

+As an alternative to allowing pushing and popping of the semantic mode, we could instead only allow "setting" the current mode.
+With this approach, `-X`, `-u` and `-C` would be disallowed flags, and the current semantic mode would continue until going out of scope or being changed.

 ## Future Directions